Explore Student Religiousities

 From an early age, our children visited meeting houses of other faiths and learned what other people believe and how they behave.
 It was a wonderful preparation for college.
 Our son majored in religion at the University of Rochester, our daughter in psychology at Carnegie Mellon.
 Both remain Ethical Humanists.

-Q. What are some common challenges college students face on campus in relation to maintaining their religion/spirituality and "fitting in" with the traditional college environment?
+Q. What are some common challenges college students face on campus in relation to maintaining their religion/spirituality and fitting in with the traditional college environment?

 The challenge, in my experience, comes from students being too fearful and rigid to take in all the wonder and awe around them.
 Each college has its own tradition, something that can be researched before matriculating.